alt-chill/cargo-vendor-checksum/README.md

 It is a tool for updating checksum files in vendor directories.
 After modifying files, e.g. when patching sources for building packages.

+Flag `--ignore-missing` could be used to remove checksums for absent files.
+For example after deleting `.a` files.

 ## Examples
 If you already in the package catalog.
 Run the following command to update checksum for file `nix/src/net/mod.rs`: